 Age: Died at 57 (1952-2009)

 Bruce Willis's 1987 track "Respect Yourself" hit No. 5 on the U.S. charts.

 #15 on The Coolest Actors Eversee more on Bruce Willis

 Bill Cosby's 1967 track "Little Ole Man (Uptight, Everything's Alright)" hit No. 4 on the U.S. charts.

 Birthplace: Philadelphia, Pennsylvania, United States of America

-#51 on The Best Emmy Hosts Eversee more on Bill Cosby
+#52 on The Most Original Comedianssee more on Bill Cosby